Saint James, Indiana

 Saint James is a small hamlet located roughly 1 mile south of Haubstadt, Indiana in Johnson Township, Gibson County, Indiana, United States, and 1/4 mile north of Vanderburgh County.

 Saint James took its name from St. James Roman Catholic Church.
 The church is the oldest Catholic congregation in Gibson County.

+It was a stop on the Evansville and Crawfordsville Railroad.